-An aged, handmade invitation to a social event from “Lord knows when?”
+An aged, handmade invitation to a social event from

 Things that might have been found inside a trash bin, shoved into a neglected drawer, or discarded on the sidewalk.
 Things that might have been forgotten.
-Until now.

 These items are just a few of the lost treasures found in the collection of rare scrapbooks which document a century of African American life.
 When presented with the project, I was eager to see what would be digitally preserved.
 I had no idea how varied and unique each scrapbook would be.
 This factor piqued my interest and posed some important challenges.
 Not only were we faced with the questions of what equipment to use with these timeless books but how we would consistently shoot such a varied collection of items.